-The National Pipeline Mapping System (NPMS) provides maps of interstate and intrastate transmission pipelines for natural gas, oil and other products, along with contact information of the pipeline operator.
+The National Pipeline Mapping System (NPMS) provides maps of transmission pipelines for natural gas, oil and other products, along with contact information of the pipeline operator.
 To find out who operates transmission pipelines in your area, visit www.npms.phmsa.dot.gov.